yachty66/Stablecharacter/README.md

 - [ ] create a video where i demonstrate how its possible to create a bot
 - [ ] make this avatars from discord available on gather town

+- [ ] 100 paying user i am going to incooperate my company in the usa
 - [ ] once i have 100 paying users i am going to buy the discord tshirt
 - [ ] create a MBTI twitter account